 If we can’t produce our best work to add to our portfolio, then we won’t list it.

-Sure inexperienced designers will take on projects with the sole purpose of adding to their portfolio (which we did early on).
+Sure inexperienced designers will take on projects solely to add to their portfolio (which we did early on).
 Experienced designers want to show off projects that allow them to do their best work (and pay the bills).

 Even though we’re not getting paid, they’ll refer other work to us.